Hostile asylum and immigration systems cause further harm to the mental health of people seeking protection in the UK

 Supporting and upholding the rights of those with mental health issues can only be achieved if the government takes a broad holistic approach that aims to address all factors that worsen mental health, as well as helping individuals to respond to their health problems.
 For survivors of torture and trafficking, such an approach would involve providing suitable housing and adequate financial support; a more responsive and trauma-informed asylum system that generates quick but fair decisions; and a process that is welcoming, collaborative and prioritises integration from day one.

-Click on the arrow below to read our submission to the Office of the UN High Commission on Human Rights on mental health among people seeking asylum in the UK.
+Click on the arrow below to read our submission to the Office of the UN High Commission on Human Rights on the mental health of people seeking asylum and survivors of trafficking in the UK.

 *name changed to protect identity